encode/uvicorn/README.md

 This worker class interfaces directly with an ASGI Consumer.

-This is in contrast to Django Channels, where server processes communicate with worker processes, via an intermediary channel layer.
+This is in contrast to Django Channels, where server processes communicate with worker processes via an intermediary channel layer.

-This doesn't quite fit the original design intent behind ASGI, but the introduction of a channel layer seems unneccessary for eg. HTTP requests.

-We can still introduce backpressure, by capping a maximum number of allowable concurrent connections, which as far as I can tell would have pretty much an equivelent effect to capping the maximum number of allowable queued messages.